NaokiHori/Collision-of-Ellipse/README.rst

 Acknowledgement
 ***************

-This library is inspired by `Simple Method or Distance to Ellipse <https://blog.chatfield.io/simple-method-for-distance-to-ellipse/>`_.
+This library is inspired by `Simple Method for Distance to Ellipse <https://blog.chatfield.io/simple-method-for-distance-to-ellipse/>`_.